globaldothealth/adtl/docs/specification.md

   with the following optional keys:

-  * *kind*: If this is set to *groupBy* the parser will group rows together according to the *groupBy* key
+  * *kind*: If this is set to *groupBy* the parser will group rows together according to the *groupBy* key.
+The other allowed value is *oneToMany* when multiple rows are generated from the same row.
   * *groupBy*: Attribute(s) to group by
   * *aggregation*: Aggregation type.
 Currently only one type*lastNotNull* is supported which sets a particular